bhaktofmahakal/coffeeblend-online-coffee-store/README.md

 Ensure you have PHP and MySQL installed.

-Import the provided SQL file into your MySQL database.
+Setup the  SQL file into your MySQL database.

 Update the config/config.php file with your database credentials.